When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How is a Kid’s Bike Size Determined?

 A kid’s bike size is determined primarily by the wheel size, which ranges from 12 inches for toddlers to 24 inches for older kids.
-The key is to match the bike size to your child’s height and inseam for a comfortable and safe riding experience.
+The key is to match the bike size to your child’s inseam rather than just their age.

 How Strict are Bike Weight Limits?

-Is it Better to Ride a Bike That’s Too Big or Too Small?
+Is it Better to Buy a Bike That is Too Big?

-How Do I Know If My Bike is Too Small For My Child?
+How Do I Know If My Bike is Too Small?

 How Quickly Do Kids Outgrow Bikes?